-Literary Devices, Poetic Devices and Figures of Speech
+Literary Devices, Figures of Speech, Poetic Device

 Literary devices are specific devices that writers, readers, and the students must know.
 Using literary devices, a writer can elevate her prose to glorious.
 For readers, it is essential to know literary devices to understand the text.
 For students, the knowledge of a few literary devices can raise their score in the English examination.